-THE ESSEX FREE PRESS - Friday, July 23, 1982 - 13
+THE ESSEX FREE PRESS - Friday, July 23, 1982 13

-Tony Mandato, owner of Manic Transport, stands among piles of lumber transferred from British Columbia
+Tony Mandato, owner of Manic Transport, stands among piles of lumber transferred from British Columbia through his yards, at Maidstone and Essex, to companies in the United States.

-How did he get into this business and where does he figure he's headed.
-A bit of luck and the guts
+How did he get into this business and where does he

+figure he's headed.